less/less-docs/content/features-overview.md

 Less provides a variety of functions which transform colors, manipulate strings and do maths.
 They are documented fully in the [function reference](../functions/).

 Using them is pretty straightforward.
-The following example uses percentage to convert 0.5 to 50%, increases the saturation of a base color by 5% and then sets the background color to one that is lightened by 25% and spun by 8 degrees:
+The following example uses percentage to convert 0.5 to 50%, increases the saturation of a base color by 5% and then sets the background color to one that is lightened by 25% and spin by 8 degrees:

 ```less
 @base: #f04615;